Ocultar Agrandar Texto Achicar Texto Escala de grises Alto Contraste Amarillo sobre Negro Subrayar Enlaces Fuente Legible Restablecer

 MISSION OF THE CAREER

-To train competent, entrepreneurial, and versatile professionals capable of identifying organizational and computer requirements in any area of activity and knowledge in terms of information, to analyze, design, implement, or innovate computer systems.
+• To train innovative and proactive professionals, competent and entrepreneurial, capable of linking organizational requirements with IT requirements in any field of knowledge-based activities in terms of information, in order to analyze, design, implement, or innovate IT systems.

 OCCUPATIONAL FIELD